Quartz (publication): History

+In 2017, revenue decreased to $27.6 million as advertising shrank.
+In August 2017, Quartz's website saw about 22 million unique visitors.
+Approximately 700,000 people subscribe to its roster of email newsletters, which includes its flagship Daily Brief.

 In July 2018, Japanese company Uzabase (Japanese: ユーザベース) acquired Quartz from Atlantic Media for $86 million.

 In October 2019 co-founder/co-CEO/editor in chief Kevin Delaney stepped down from his position.
 Zach Seward, the company's second employee, became the company's new chief executive officer.

-That same month Apple removed the Quartz app from its Chinese App Store, as part of the Great Firewall, for reporting on the 2019–20 Hong Kong protests.
+That same month, Apple removed the Quartz app from its Chinese App Store, as part of the Great Firewall, for reporting on the 2019–20 Hong Kong protests.

 Revenue fell from $11.6 million in the first half of 2019 to $5 million in the first half of 2020.
 In November 2020, Uzabase sold Quartz to the publication's staff.

 In April 2022, the site was sold to G/O Media.

+As of 2024, Quartz India had been shut down.

+In January 2025, the site drew controversy for publishing content written by artificial intelligence.
+A G/O Media spokesperson called their AI reporting tools "purely experimental."

+In April 2025, G/O Media sold Quartz and sister site The Inventory to Redbrick, a Canadian software firm.
+Ten out of twelve Quartz newsroom employees were then let go.

 Content

 Quartz is structured around a collection of phenomena or what it calls "obsessions" instead of "beats", preferring news stories or reports to be either short or long rather than middle of the road or average.

-Quartz often uses charts, created through its Atlas tool.
-The tool is used by other media organizations, including CNBC, FiveThirtyEight, NBC News, New Hampshire Public Radio, NPR, The New Yorker, The Press-Enterprise, CEOWORLD magazine, and The Wall Street Journal.
+Quartz often uses charts, created through its Chartbuilder tool, which forms the basis of its Atlas platform.
+Chartbuilder has been used by other media organizations, including CNBC, FiveThirtyEight, NBC News, New Hampshire Public Radio, NPR, The New Yorker, The Press-Enterprise, CEOWORLD magazine, and The Wall Street Journal.

+In December 2024, a ChatGPT tool used to write hundreds of daily articles on securities and exchange filings for the past year was shut down because it would sometimes publish incorrect names and figures that actually belonged to other companies.
+As of January 2025 Quartz had expanded its use of generative AI to publish lengthier articles with disclaimers about potential inaccuracies due to the use of experimental technology.
+These articles summarize other sources, which are often mangled or misrepresented, and in some cases are themselves AI slop.